ahoqueali/ahoqueali.github.io/_posts/2026-08-30-best-materials-to-build-house-in-sylhet.md

 Sylhet's climate is hard but not hostile.
 Stick to proven materials — local brick or concrete blocks for walls, a well-sloped pitched roof with good overhang, durable tiles for floors, and serious waterproofing at the base — and your home will stand comfortably through decades of monsoon.
 The secret isn't exotic materials; it's choosing the right ones and doing them properly.

-*Have you built a house in Sylhet?
-Share what worked (and what leaked) in the comments below!*